 When a cat or dog is spayed or neutered, they are surgically sterilized to prevent disease and provide them with with a longer life expectancy.
 Spaying and neutering also helps control the pet homelessness crisis, which leads to millions of healthy dogs and cats in the U.S. being euthanized each year due to the fact that there aren't enough homes for them.

-Our veterinarians perform dental surgeries for dogs and cats.
+Our veterinarians perform simple to complex extractions for dogs and cats.
 These surgeries may range from gum disease treatment and tooth extractions to jaw fracture repairs.

 Our veterinarians and team understand the you may feel nervous about bringing your pet in for surgery.
 Please rest assured that we only recommend surgery when it's necessary to maintain your furry friend's health, and when it is in their best interest.